ingui-n/netacad-solver/README.md

 </details>

-## Usage:
+## Usage

 1. Open your course at [Netacad.com](https://netacad.com/)
 2. Use one of following options:
-- Click on quiz question and the right option(s) should select automatically
+- Click on quiz question and the right option(s) should be selected automatically
 - Hover over the answers while holding the `Ctrl` button and the right option(s) should select automatically

 ![demo.gif](assets/videos/demo.gif)
 ![demo-hover.gif](assets/videos/demo-hover.gif)

-## Supported browsers:
+## Supported browsers

 * Firefox
 * Chrome